AzizovAlisher/github-contribution-graph-hacker/README.md

 A: No, this works with free GitHub accounts.

 ### Q: Can I undo the commits?
 A: Yes!
-Use the "Reverse Commits" feature in the app, or manually reset your Git history.
+Use the "Revert All Script Commits" feature in the Manage Commits tab, or manually reset your Git history.

 ### Q: Why aren't my commits showing up?
 A: Check the troubleshooting section above.
 Most issues are email configuration or timing related.